OnkarBhattacharya/PortfolioForge/README.md

   - **Tailored Prompts:** The flow uses a dynamically generated prompt to instruct the Gemini model to act as an expert copywriter, ensuring the output is relevant, professional, and engaging for the user's specific field.

 ### 4. Dynamic, Theme-Based Public Portfolios
 - **Description:** Every registered user gets a publicly accessible portfolio page (`/portfolio/{userId}`).
-The look and feel of this page can be customized by selecting from a range of themes available in the settings.
-The chosen theme dynamically adjusts the colors and styles of the live portfolio.
+The look and feel of this page can be radically transformed by selecting from a range of structurally distinct themes, such as "Freelancer," "Agency," or "Stylish Portfolio," each inspired by popular, professional web designs.
 - **Implementation:**
-  - **Dynamic Routing:** Next.js dynamic routes are used to generate a unique page for each user.
-  - **Firestore for Data:** The portfolio page fetches the user's profile, CV data, and portfolio items directly from Firestore using the `useDoc` and `useCollection` hooks.
+  - **Dynamic Rendering:** The main portfolio page (`src/app/portfolio/[userId]/page.tsx`) acts as a dynamic router.
+It checks the user's selected `themeId` and renders the corresponding theme component (`freelancer-theme.tsx`, `agency-theme.tsx`, etc.).
-  - **Theming System:** The selected theme ID is stored in the user's profile.
-On the portfolio page, this ID is used to fetch the theme's color variables (e.g., primary, background), which are then applied to the page using CSS custom properties.
+  - **Theming System:** The selected theme is stored in the user's Firestore profile.
+Each theme component uses its associated color variables to style the page via CSS custom properties, ensuring a unique and consistent visual identity.

 ### 5. Generalized Portfolio Item Management
 - **Description:** The platform supports a flexible data model that is not limited to a single profession.
 Users can add, view, and manage `PortfolioItem` entities, which can represent anything from a software project or a design case study to a marketing campaign or a published article.